domlet/domlet.github.io/_posts/2021-12-31-reading-challenge-2021.md

 1. _The Obelisk Gate (The Broken Earth, #2)_ (Jemisin, N.K.)
 1. _Too Bright to See_ (Booth, David)
 1. _Conscious Uncoupling: 5 Steps to Living Happily Even After_ (Katherine Woodward Thomas)
+1. _Crash Override: How Gamergate (Nearly) Destroyed My Life, and How We Can Win the Fight Against Online Hate_ (Quinn, Zoe)